 Violent conflict continued throughout 2009, and worsened further in the second half of the year, particularly in southern and central Somalia.
 At the same time, the number of security incidents has been increasing in parts of the northern regions where security levels had been relatively better.
-The conflict in Somalia have both direct and indirect impacts on the population, particularly urban populations, including human casualties, destruction of property, human displacement, disruption in trade and complete loss of livelihoods.
-The areas of high and moderate impact are highlighted in Map 4.
+These incidents have both direct and indirect impacts on the population, particularly urban populations, including human casualties, destruction of property, human displacement, disruption in trade and complete loss of livelihoods.
+The areas of high and moderate impact are highlighted in Map 3.